HelixSpiral/Utility-Usage-Statistics/README.md

 This is part of an on going project of researching the viability of getting solar panels

 ## Usage
-Run in a directory with a file named SampleData.csv Sample data should be a csv file in the following format:
+Run in a directory with a file named PowerData.csv Sample data should be a csv file in the following format:

 ````